lambdaclass/yet-another-swap/README.md

 By following the previous two steps, you should now have a account funded on the Goerli testnet.

-Now we have to deploy the simple AMM contract to the Testnet.
+Now we have to deploy the simple YASFactory contract to the Testnet.

 On Starknet, the deployment process is in two steps: